-- When a new ARM/REC command is issued on a block, all its cue points are cleared. - If the Last Cue command cannot access the desired TC-pre-roll, the player remains on the current cue point. - If the Last Cue command refers to a TC that does not exist anymore, the player jumps to the beginning of the current memory block. - Cue points can not be marked when working on several memory blocks.
+- When a new ARM/REC command is issued on a block, all its cue points are cleared. - If the Last Cue command cannot access the desired TC-pre-roll, the player remains on the current cue point.
+Pre-roll is available and there is no remote beep. - If the Last Cue command refers to a TC that does not exist anymore, the player remains on the last cue point.
+Pre-roll is available and there is no remote beep. - Cue points can not be marked when working on several memory blocks.

-18.5.2 Photron Camera
+18.5.2 NAC Camera Hi-Motion II